OPI-PIB/devstack/README.rst

    git pull

-Lastly, the images are built from the master branches of the application repositories (e.g. edx-platform, ecommerce, etc.).
+Lastly, the images are built from the master branches of the application repositories (e.g. navoica-platform, ecommerce, etc.).
 Make sure you are using the latest code from the master branches, or have rebased your branches on master.

 Clean the containers